DuHerb/MoneyBucket/README.md

 # <p align="center">Money Bucket</p>
-An envelope style savings PWA.
+An envelope style savings web app.
 Visualize how much of your funds are allocated towards monthly expenses, budgets, or savings goals.

 #### Author: Dustin Herboldshimer
 #### Version: 0.0.1 July 29, 2019

-#### Live Demo @ <a href="https://duherb.github.io/MoneyBucket">MoneyBucket on gh-pages</a>
+#### Live Demo @ <a href="https://duherb.github.io/MoneyBucket">MoneyBucket on gh-pages</a> (best viewed in mobile/tablet sized window)

 ##### Bug Alert: currently, after launching demo, signin page only shows up after <em>clicking the the '$' avatar in the top left.</em>.
 You will be redirected to the landing page where you can sign up/log in.